TechRetreat/learnathon/mobile/android/4_Found_Caches_Page.md

 - `layout_margin`: similar to padding, but pushes other elements away from it rather than making itself bigger to fit its contents with space inside.
 Defined in `dp` or Density-independent Pixels which are a size unit that scales with pixel density on the screen (`dp` stays the same physical size).
 - `textSize`: fairly self explanatory, this sets the text size in `sp` which is similar to `dp` but takes users font size into consideration.
 - `layout_marginEnd` and `layout_toEndOf`: not all phones are layed out right to left, if it isn't then `End` refers to the end of the layout which would be right for us. `layout_marginStart` or `layout_toStartOf` would be the opposite.
+-
+To use `CardView` we need to add `compile 'com.android.support:cardview-v7:23.2.0'` to our gradle file to fetch the code we need the same way we did `gson` and the design library.

 ## Using the Cache info Layout
 Now that we have our layout let's put it to use, go back to our `CacheAdapter` and where we have `TextView view = new TextView(getContext());` we will inflate our new layout instead `View view = LayoutInflater.from(parent.getContext()).inflate(R.layout.list_item_found_cache, parent, false);`.

 We should also modify our `CacheHolder` to give it two extra variables `difficultyTextView;` and `findTimeTextView;` both of which are `TextView`s, these will come from the layout we just defined.
-In the constructor, set `nameTextView = (TextView) itemView.findViewById(R.id.cache_name);` and the same for the other two variables, using `R.id.cache_difficulty` and `R.id.cache_find_time` as the element Ids.
+In the constructor change `TextView itemView` to `View itemView` and set `nameTextView = (TextView) itemView.findViewById(R.id.cache_name);`, doing the same for the other two variables using `R.id.cache_difficulty` and `R.id.cache_find_time` as the element Ids.
 Now we have all the data we need to display, in `bindCache` add
 ``` java
 difficultyTextView.setText(Integer.toString(cache.difficulty));
 findTimeTextView.setText(Long.toString(cache.found));
 ```

 ## Formatting and FormattingUtilities
-If we run our app now it shows a list of all our data but not in a format that we can read, Lets creat another class called FormattingUtilities where we'll put any methods we use to format data to be readable.
+If we run our app now it shows a list of all our data but not in a format that we can read, Lets creat another class called `FormattingUtilities` where we'll put any methods we use to format data to be readable.
 First lets add two methods to format difficulties and find times, each will take in the data we have and output a `String` that we can display.
 ``` java
 public static String getDifficultyString(int difficulty, Context context) {
     return "";